-The brief descriptions do not convey the breadth of these courses.
-Among the many skills developed as students work through the lessons are accurate copying, reading comprehension, creating and presenting oral and written narrations, public speaking, writing from dictation, expanding vocabulary, identifying points of view, writing dialogue, providing details to support an opinion, amplification (expanding upon a sentence, paragraph, or lengthier piece), summarizing, plotting a story, developing characters in a story, and learning various ways to defend an argument.
+The brief descriptions above do not convey the breadth of these courses.
+Among the many skills developed as students work through the lessons are accurate copying, reading comprehension, creating and presenting oral and written narrations (retelling in the student's own words), public speaking, writing from dictation, expanding vocabulary, identifying points of view, writing dialogue, providing details to support an opinion, amplification (expanding upon a sentence, paragraph, or lengthier piece), summarizing, creating a story plot, developing characters in a story, and learning various ways to defend an argument.

-As with most writing programs, the courses cover a great deal of the language arts curriculum, but you still need to supplement with a course that concentrates on grammar.
+As with most writing programs, the courses cover a great deal of the language arts curriculum, but you still need to supplement with other resources that concentrate on grammar.
 Writing and Rhetoric courses each have from 10 to 14 lessons.
 If you complete two courses per year, allotting one week per lesson, you will still have at least ten weeks to dedicate to grammar.
 I recommend interspersing grammar lessons rather than saving them for a ten-week stretch.

-Models of writing used throughout this series are loosely connected to historical periods in a chronological fashion.
+The models of writing used throughout this series are loosely connected to historical periods in a chronological fashion.
 Books 1 and 2 use fables and stories from ancient Greece and Rome.
 Book 3 draws from the period of the Roman Empire while Book 4 shifts into the Middle Ages.
-Books 5, 6, 7, and 8 cross the globe to America, drawing upon American history from the colonial period up through the Great Depression.
-It might be challenging to align Writing and Rhetoric courses with history studies, but it certainly would be beneficial if you could tie them together at least some years.
+Books 5, 6, 7, and 8 cross the globe to the Americas, drawing upon United States history from the colonial period up through the Great Depression.
+It might be challenging to align Writing and Rhetoric courses with history studies, but it certainly would be beneficial if you could tie them together at least for some years.

-Teacher’s editions for each book have the complete student text with overprinted suggested answers, notes on the purpose of each lesson, dictation sentences, examples of responses for writing assignments, and occasional extra teaching notes.
-Lessons are very easy to follow.
-Although parents should read through lessons in advance for the week so that they know the objectives and the assignments to come, the lesson preparation requires little time.
+The teacher’s edition for each book has the complete student text with overprinted suggested answers, notes on the purpose of each lesson, dictation sentences, examples of responses for writing assignments, and occasional extra teaching notes.
+These lessons are very easy to follow.
+Although parents should read through each week's lessons in advance so that they know the objectives and the assignments to come, the lesson preparation requires little time.
 These courses are very user-friendly, even for inexperienced parents.
-However, the courses do need to be presented by a parent or teacher.
+With that said, the courses aren't designed for independent study and the material does need to be presented by a parent or teacher.

-Optional MP3 audio files feature Dr. Christopher Perrin and series editor Christine Perrin reading aloud the fables, narratives, legends, and myths presented in the courses.
-While the audio files are optional, they are included with purchase of the complete set for each course.
+Optional MP3 audio files feature series editor, Christine Perrin, and Dr. Christopher Perrin reading the fables, narratives, legends, and myths presented in the courses.
+While the audio files are optional, they are included with the purchase of the complete set for each course.
 Using the audio files does not remove the need for a parent or teacher to lead discussions and interact with students in other ways.

-Lessons build upon one another from Book 1 through Book 12 as students develop a foundation of skills by emulating and working from worthy models of writing.
-While the description of what is accomplished in this series might make it sound very difficult, the way the author presents bite-size pieces coupled with suggestions for flexibility should make it very manageable for most students.
+These courses build upon one another from Book 1 through Book 12 as students develop a foundation of skills by emulating and working from worthy models of writing.
+While the description of what is accomplished in this series might make it sound very difficult, the way the author presents bite-size pieces, coupled with suggestions for flexibility, should make it very manageable for most students.

-While other publishers are producing resources based on the progymnasmata, the Writing and Rhetoric series seems to me to have taken the best from the ancient models while borrowing some of the most effective “modern” techniques, including a dose of humor.
-I expect that students and parents will enjoy these lessons, and I think that enjoyment can be shared even better within a group class if that is possible for you.
+While other publishers are producing resources based on the progymnasmata, the Writing and Rhetoric series seems to me to have taken the best from the ancient models while borrowing some of the most effective techniques currently used, including a dose of humor.
+I expect that both students and parents will enjoy these courses, and I think that the enjoyment can be shared even more effectively within a group class.

-Following are more specific details about the different levels.
+Following are more specific details about the different courses.

 Books 1 through 4

-Books 1 through 4 suggest dedicating three or four class sessions to each lesson, Lessons in each course generally follow a similar rough outline with an introduction to the lesson, presentation of the story (or other writing model), and sections titled “Tell It Back,” “Talk About It,” “ Go Deeper,” “Writing Time,” and “Speak It.”
+Books 1 through 4 suggest dedicating three or four class sessions to each lesson.
+The lessons in each of these courses generally follow a similar outline with an introduction, presentation of the story (or other writing model), and sections titled “Tell It Back,” “Talk About It,” “ Go Deeper,” “Writing Time,” and “Speak It.”
 Activities within each section vary from lesson to lesson, and the variety keeps things interesting.

 Lessons for the first day begin with the teacher reading the fable or narrative aloud with students following along.
-Students will then read the story aloud—to each other in pairs in a larger group or to a parent with a single student.
-(While the courses direct students to work with other students from time to time, those activities can usually be done either with the parent or independently.)
+Students will then read the story aloud—to each other in pairs in a group class or to a parent when there's just one student.
+(While the lessons direct students to work with other students from time to time, those activities can usually be done either with the parent or independently.)
 In the “Tell It Back” section, students retell the story in their own words—narration.
 “Talk About It” presents a series of discussion questions.
-For example, after the fable of “The Fox and the Grapes,” one question asks, “What is your definition of the idea of ‘sour grapes’?
+For example, after the fable “The Fox and the Grapes,” one question asks, “What is your definition of the idea of ‘sour grapes’?
 Use the expression ‘sour grapes’ in a complete sentence” (Book 1: Fable, p.
 37).
 Some discussion questions relate to Scripture, current events, or other readings to help students learn to connect ideas.
-“Go Deeper” is a set of questions on vocabulary, grammar, main ideas, word usage, and character traits for students to answer in their text.
+“Go Deeper” is a set of questions on vocabulary, grammar, main ideas, word usage, and character traits for students to answer in their textbook.
 Some questions require students to use a dictionary.

-Day three should be used for students to read aloud their revised or summarized stories, work on elocution activities, discuss points raised for consideration in the instructions, or play games that relate to the use of language.
-The games usually work better in a group setting, but often they can be used with slight variations.
+Day three provides time for students to read aloud their revised or summarized stories, work on public speaking skills, discuss points raised for consideration in the instructions, or play games that relate to the use of language.
+The games usually work better in a group setting, but often they can be used with one student with slight variations.
 (A fourth lesson day will probably be required for a large group class to accomplish all of these activities.)

-Lessons in Books 5 through 8 continue to build upon the foundation of earlier Writing and Rhetoric courses.
-Lessons become increasingly challenging and will take more time, so you need to plan either four or five days per lesson.
-With Book 5, courses shift more toward expository writing in contrast to a stronger emphasis upon narrative and descriptive writing in earlier courses.
-Revision of student written work also begins in Book 5.
+The lessons in Books 5 through 1 continue to build upon the foundation of the previous courses.
+They become increasingly challenging and will take more time, so you need to plan either four or five days per lesson.
+Starting with Book 5, the courses shift more toward expository writing in contrast to the stronger emphasis upon narrative and descriptive writing in earlier courses.
+Revision of students' written work also begins in Book 5.

-Students continue with some of the same types of activities as in earlier levels--narration, recitation, writing, vocabulary study, and public speaking.
-Students were introduced to some beginning literary analysis skills in earlier courses, and those skills are further developed as well.
-Logic and critical thinking come into play as students learn to evaluate arguments, then present their own.
-The following summary of Lesson 2 in Book 7 should give you an idea of the shift that takes place from lower levels.
+Students continue with some of the same types of activities as in earlier courses—narration, recitation, writing, vocabulary study, and public speaking.
+The beginning literary analysis skills introduced to students in earlier courses are further developed as well.
+Logic and critical thinking come into play as students learn to evaluate and present their own arguments.
+The following summary of Lesson 2 in Book 7 should give you an idea of the shift that takes place from lower-level courses.

-Next, students mark up the text of the stories to identify the main ideas and important points.
-They'll write comments in the margins and put question marks by things they don't understand.
-They will circle unfamiliar words as well proper nouns.
-Then they will look up the meanings of unfamiliar words.
+Next, students mark up the text of the stories, identifying the main ideas and important points.
+They will write comments in the margins, put question marks by things they don't understand, and circle proper nouns.
+They will also circle and look up the meanings of unfamiliar words.

-In the "Talk About It" section they'll discuss advantages of autobiography over biography as well as the concept of ethos (an appeal to the trustworthiness of a source which was explained in the introduction) in regard to both forms of writing.
+In the "Talk About It" section, they'll discuss advantages of autobiography over biography as well as the concept of ethos in regard to both forms of writing.
+(Ethos refers to a rhetorical appeal to the trustworthiness of a source as is explained in the textbook.)

-The "Memoria" section begins with a quote from Dr. Martin Luther King, Jr. about hate.
-Students will first read the quote, learn the meanings of unfamiliar words, and discuss how it relates to the readings about Buffalo Bill.
-Students will then memorize the quotation for recitation in the next class session.
-They will also write the quote in their commonplace book, adding any thoughts they might have about it.
+The "Memoria" section begins with a quote about hate from Dr. Martin Luther King, Jr. Students will read the quote, learn the meanings of unfamiliar words, and discuss how it relates to the readings about Buffalo Bill.
+They will then memorize the quotation for recitation during the next class session.
+They will also write the quote in their notebook, adding any thoughts they might have about it.

-The final section, "Go Deeper," presents four writing assignments.
-(Teachers are told that they might use the first two orally if that seems better.)
-The first question asks students to identify differences between the two Buffalo Bill narratives.
-The second has them write a paragraph in praise (an encomium) of Buffalo Bill's or his parents' character.
-The third question present an autobiographical excerpt for students to turn into a biography while the fourth presents a biographical excerpt for them to transform into an autobiography.
+The final section of Lesson 2 in Book 7, "Go Deeper," presents four writing assignments.
+(Teachers are told that they might assign the first two for oral presentations or discussion if that seems better.)
+The first assignment asks students to identify differences between the two Buffalo Bill narratives.
+The second has them write a paragraph in praise of character qualities of either Buffalo Bill or his parents (an encomium).
+The third assignment presents an autobiographical excerpt for students to turn into a biography, and the fourth presents a biographical excerpt for them to transform into an autobiography.

-In Book 7, students will begin to create note cards, in-text citations, and a works cited page using MLA guidelines.
-However, even when they write lengthier papers, students are given assistance with outlines.
-They will not need to create their own outlines from scratch until sometime later in the series.
-Meanwhile, they practice outlining by working from the literary excerpts provided for them.
-This method of working from other literary works to develop skills continues to make skill development much easier than if students were required to continually come up with their own original compositions.
+In Book 7, students will begin to use MLA guidelines as they create note cards, in-text citations, and a works-cited page.
+(MLA guidelines are often the required standard for papers written in high school and college.)
+In this course, even when they are asked to write lengthy papers, students are given assistance in the form of outlines.
+They will not need to create their own outlines from scratch until a later course in this series.
+Until then, they practice outlining by working from the literary excerpts provided for them.
+This method of working from other literary works to develop skills continues to make skill development much easier than if students were required to come up with their own original compositions from scratch.